Apply to NGFP

 Are you ready to make the world a safer place?

-For your application to be considered complete, you must submit the following by the deadline listed on the schedule (below):
+For your application to be considered complete, you must submit the following with your application by the deadline (October 7, 2022):

 - Letter of Interest

 - Be a U.S. citizen eligible for a security clearance

 - Be matriculated/enrolled in a graduate degree program at an accredited college or university at the time of application OR